 Step Four: Ice and Salt

 Did that not quite do the trick?
 You can follow the water flush with something a little more serious.
-First, place your ice into the garbage disposal.
-Salt running it, and then begin to pour in about a half cup of kosher salt.
+First, place your ice in the garbage disposal.
+Salt Run it and then begin to pour in about a half cup of kosher salt.
 The salt abrasive and the ice helps it make an impact, without risking making a clog in the garbage disposal, as it will melt.

 Step Five: New Smells

 You have almost certainly removed whatever cause the smell.
 But, the molecules will still linger in the air for a little while.
 What should you do to get rid of the smell in the short term?
 You can run lemons or other citrus in the garbage disposal to make a more pleasant smell.
 Or you can try to absorb the smell with baking soda or a deodorizing cleaning spray (like Febreze).
 If you don’t have any of those, you could also light a candle in the kitchen and use that scent to mask the remaining smell.